Lewisham Council Homepage Skip navigation

 To the west of Downderry Road, the woodland strip is much narrower, and the flora becomes less diverse.
 Elm replaces hornbeam in the understorey, and snowberry is rampant in places.
 The ground flora is much poorer, with few bluebells and none of the other ancient woodland indicators.

-This relates to the maps, which suggest that this area was planted between 1805 and 1862.
+Early maps show that this area was planted between 1805 and 1862.
 A small stream runs along the southern edge of the westernmost section of the woodland, but contains no aquatic vegetation.

 Undershaw Road to Woodbank Road